UPDATE 2-NORDIC STOCKS - Factors to watch on Oct 25

 For more on the company, click on

-World number two truck maker missed third-quarter profit forecasts and readied production cuts ahead of an expected fall in the European market next year.

-The group reported a third quarter operating profit of 5.8 billion Swedish crowns ($884 million) versus a forecast 6.2 billion crowns in a Reuters poll and last year's 4.9 billion crowns.
+The Swedish banking group reported a bigger-than-expected rise in third-quarter operating profit as credit impairments came in well below forecasts.
+Operating profit rose to 3.9 billion Swedish crowns ($583.05 million), beating a mean forecast for 3.8 billion in a Reuters poll and compared with 3.7 billion a year ago.

 For more on the company, click on